NIGMS/Biomedical-Imaging-Analysis-using-AI-ML-Approaches/README.md

 In this module, you will learn the basic "ins" and "outs" of neural networks, including generating a neural network, manipulating datasets, training a neural network on the dataset, applying the trained neural network to a new dataset, and quantifying its performance.

 This whole module will cost you about $1.00 to run, assuming you tear down all resources upon completion.

+Watch this [Introduction Video](https://youtu.be/-5GHSZABDLk) to learn more about the module.
 </p>
 <br />